-The only major commonality between Japanese and Chinese is a common writing system, which the Japanese adopted in the 3rd Century.
+The only major commonality between the Japanese and the Chinese language is a common writing system, which the Japanese adopted in the 3rd Century.
 Previously, the language had no written form.

 The adoption of Kanji (Chinese characters, called Hanzi in their language of origin) carried with it the adoption of some Chinese loanwords.
 And it’s also worth mentioning that Chinese cultural influence shaped Japan’s own culture.
 According to Columbia University’s Robert Oxman, “The Japanese consciously and deliberately borrow — in this instance from China.
 Then they create a cultural synthesis which is uniquely Japanese.”